quicwg/base-drafts/draft-ietf-quic-http.md

 ## Connection Establishment {#connection-establishment}

-HTTP/3 relies on QUIC as the underlying transport.
-The QUIC version being used MUST use TLS version 1.3 or greater as its handshake protocol.
+HTTP/3 relies on QUIC version 1 as the underlying transport.
+The use of other QUIC transport versions with HTTP/3 MAY be defined by future specifications.

+QUIC version 1 uses TLS version 1.3 or greater as its handshake protocol.
 HTTP/3 clients MUST indicate the target domain name during the TLS handshake.
 This may be done using the Server Name Indication (SNI) {{!RFC6066}} extension to TLS or using some other mechanism.

 QUIC connections are established as described in {{QUIC-TRANSPORT}}.
 During connection establishment, HTTP/3 support is indicated by selecting the ALPN